-Officially opening in Spring of 2018, the redesigned LOVE Park is a high-quality space that prioritizes inclusivity and engagement.
+The redesigned Love Park is a public space that prioritizes inclusivity and engagement.

 LOVE PARK PROGRAMMING